atlanmod/coqtl/README.md

 License
 ------
 CoqTL itself is licensed under Eclipse Public License (v2).
 See LICENSE.md in the root directory for details.
+Third party libraries are under independent licenses, see their source files for details.